Find Trade Colleges

 • Dredge Mate

-In 2016, there was an estimated number of 1,800 jobs in the United States for Dredge Operator.
+In the United States, there were 1,800 jobs for Dredge Operator in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Dredge Operator by 2026.
-There will be an estimated 200 positions for Dredge Operator per year.
+Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.

 undefined